DONATIONS AND SCHOLARSHIP SUPPORT

 The message of the National Criminal Defense College will live on in each of these students—thanks in no small part to you.
 Please support NCDC by clicking on the DONATE button below.

 In addition to the Deryl Dantzler Scholarship Fund, the National Criminal Defense College is privileged to partner with a number of other organizations to provide scholarships for Trial Practice Institute Participants.
-We have two national level scholarships in addition those funded by state criminal defense organizations.

 The American College of Trial Lawyers (ACTL) provides a generous donation which enables NCDC to grant scholarships to Trial Practice Institute applicants who demonstrate a financial need and an outstanding commitment to criminal defense.
 This scholarship is administered directly by NCDC.